How might we use UX strategies to help people during catastrophic natural disasters?

 Connect people to emergency responders with a simple mobile app experience.

-Apply robot technology only where it makes sense
+Apply robot tech only where it makes sense

 Get supplies to people who are willing to stay in safe areas.